google/zetasql/docs/graph-query-statements.md

 #### Details

-`LET` does not change the cardinality of the working table nor modify its existing columns.
+`LET` doesn't change the cardinality of the working table nor modify its existing columns.

 The variable can only be used in the current linear query statement.
 To use it